Estuary Education – the Magic Outdoor Classroom

 “The Drip – a watery tale”

-A beautifully animated new film by Tim Britton of Forkbeard Fantasy, view by clicking on the image below.
+A beautifully animated new film by Tim Britton of Forkbeard Fantasy.

 Introduced by a drip of water, this wonderful and engaging animation interprets the natural water cycle and other important areas of aquatic science and geography.
 It also takes a quirky look at the ‘dark side’, taking us on a thought provoking journey through the murky depths and issues of our own waste, only to re-surface with brighter optimism for a healthier future, full of home-grown heroes.